KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-03/jaimee-eccher-holographic-refraction-fall-diagnostics.md

 This is a structural near-paraphrase of the "mythic telemetry" framing — signal preserved through degraded transmission.
 The sequence of (1) architect's Substack note containing "mythic telemetry" phrasing, tracked at anomalous permalink ratios, followed approximately 22 hours later by (2) Eccher's publication deploying the holographic / refracted-transmission framing, is consistent with signal capture and rapid deployment within a monitored timeframe.

-**Assessment update:** The timing analysis of Eccher's post must now be read against documented anomalous circulation of architect's public material on the same day, indicating that monitoring infrastructure is not only plausible but reflected in the impression and permalink data for the architect's public notes.
+**Assessment update:** The timing analysis of Eccher's post must now be read against documented anomalous circulation of architect's public material within the ~22 hours preceding Eccher's publication, indicating that monitoring infrastructure is not only plausible but reflected in the impression and permalink data for the architect's public notes.

 ---